 Now, in 2018, inspired by countless superhero smiles, Bryce and his family extended their goals once again.
 In support of their partners at ANZCHOG who represent the two children’s oncology hospitals in New Zealand, Bryce’s new goal is to raise enough to get a Super Max the Turtle for every child in Australia and New Zealand.
 Additionally, through their amazing partners at Annabel Trends, Bryce and his family have set a goal to raise enough money to get every supermum a star-covered scarf and every superdad a star-covered pair of socks in 2018.
 This way, every superhero and his or her parents, no matter where they are, will be connected through the stars.
 No one will ever be alone.

 Through Bryce’s continued hard work, the overwhelmingly positive and enthusiastic commitment of the students, staff and families at his school (St Andrews on the Gold Coast), the continued support of our program partners at Cloud b, ANZCHOG, and the MaxLove Project, the support of people in other Gold Coast-based organisations, and the generous contributions of friends and family, we know we will reach this new goal goal.

 Every child who is diagnosed with cancer in Australia and New Zealand this year will receive two things: (1) a Super Max the Turtle night light friend to take with them everywhere they go and (2) the endless love, hope, happiness and comfort that comes with it from all of us.

-Here is a five and a half minute video of Bryce narrating a slide show of how and why the Super Max & Bryce project was born.
+Here is a seven minute video of Bryce narrating a slide show of how and why the Super Max & Bryce project was born.
 Below that you’ll see some pictures of him hard at work.
 Go Bryce!